 A quick check of the photos on the Festive Lights website confirmed the error.
 Laziness prevented me from re-fitting the light, so I made things good by hitching up the cable with a cup hook and securing it with twine.

 The shallow shade allows a good spread of light – the LED bulb kicks out a decent 70 lumens, strong enough for late-night bottling sessions (and even later-night guzzling sessions).
-A neat, techy touch is the ability to operate the light with a slim, key-fob-mountable infra red button.
-You’ll need a clear sight of the switch unit for it to function properly, but I can confirm it worked fine through the filthy, cobweb festooned windows of the brewing shed.
-The light is also operable with a sturdy pull cord that dangles from the infra-red assembly.
+The light is operable with a sturdy pull cord that dangles from the assembly.
+Tug once for ‘on’, tug again for ‘off’.
+You know the drill.

 There’s tons of shed lighting options on the market, but this is one of the best we’ve tested.
 It’s a robust, eco-friendly lighting option with the bonus of remote control functionality.
 And at a shade under £22, it’s a steal.